Sleepy-Panda/FeeshNotifier/docs/Future ideas & requests.md

 ## Alerts & chat

+- Rare Catch alert based on Skyhanni message does not work for The Loch Emperor (because they send The Sea Emperor in message)
 - Rare SC cocooned alert
 - Phoenix alert
-- Remove alerts for Rare&EPic Flyfish, Epic Yeti, probably Megalodon
+- Remove party drop alerts for Megalodon pets (first check if they don't have SB chat message anymore).
 - Customized sounds for rare catches and rare drops
+  - People want to customize sounds for Jawbus etc, individually for mobs and drops
   - Sounds folder: assets
   - Ability to open folder from settings
   - Ability to test sound from settings